 Wipe Out Income Tax Debt with Bankruptcy

 While the majority of taxes cannot be eliminated through bankruptcy, some can.
-Though not simple, filing for Chapter 7 bankruptcy and finding out if your debts qualify for discharge may eliminate some tax debt.
+The bankruptcy experts at Burr Law Office can examine your case to see if your tax debt can be eliminated.
+Though not simple, filing for Chapter 7 bankruptcy and finding out if your debts qualify for discharge may eliminate some tax debt..

 You can wipe out or discharge tax debt by filing Chapter 7 bankruptcy only if all of the following conditions are met:

 - The debt is federal or state income tax debt.
 Other taxes, such as fraud penalties or payroll taxes, cannot be eliminated through bankruptcy.
 In other words, the debt needs to be a regular tax payment that you owed either the State of Wisconsin or the federal government.

 - You did not willfully evade paying your taxes or file a fraudulent return.
 Bankruptcy will not help in these circumstances.
 Your actions need to have been lawful.

 - Your tax debt is at least three years old.
 The original tax return must have been due at least three years prior in order to effectively file for bankruptcy.
 So if you were to file for bankruptcy in April 2020, for instance, this would apply to your 2017 taxes that were due April 15, 2018.

 - You filed a tax return at least two years before filing for bankruptcy.
 To eliminate a tax debt, a return for that debt must have been filed.
 Generally, if your extensions expired and you filed late, you have not filed a true return and will not be able to eliminate the tax debt.